andybeet/website/_posts/2025-02-15-enhancing_rpackages.md

 ### Contibuting guidelines and code of coduct

-Adding a guide to for people to contribute to your package is worthwhile if you want to avoid potential future headaches!
+Adding a guide with instructions on how users can contribute to your package is worthwhile if you want to avoid potential future headaches!
 Although this does depend on whether people actually read the guidelines, which often they don't!
-This begs the question as to why bother then?
+This then begs the question, why bother?
 Well the answer is, you can point people to the document when needed without having to waste time explaining the process each time.
 The same applies to a [code of conduct](https://www.jessesquires.com/blog/2020/01/24/github-default-community-health-files/) document, outlining what you expect from contributors regarding behaviour and the type of environment you want to foster.

-Best practices often add these two documents as markdown, `.md` files in the root of your repository with names `CODE_OF_CONDUCT.md` and `CONTRIBUTING.md`.
+Best practices often add these two documents as markdown, `.md`, files in the root of your repository with names `CODE_OF_CONDUCT.md` and `CONTRIBUTING.md`.
 A great templates can be found at [@jessesquires](https://github.com/jessesquires/.github) to get you started.

+Oh, once again `pkgdown` will take care of integrating them into your site automatically!

 ## Enhancements to make your package more robust

 ### R-CMD checks: Continuous integration

 One of the most painful debugging experiences you might encounter is when someone informs you that your package wont install on their OS!
 What do you do?
 You work on a Windows machine and a MacOS user just informed you they are having issues installing your package!
 Well the answer is to use [GitHub actions]({{site.baseurl}}/posts/2024/05/githubactions1/).
-Like the `pkgdown` example above, you can create, very easily, a workflow that will, for every pushed commit or pull request, run a series of checks (analogous to those required when submitting to CRAN) and inform you, amongst other things, if your package can be installed without issues on a variety of operating systems!
+Like the `pkgdown` example above, you can create, very easily, a workflow that will, for every pushed commit or pull request, run a series of checks (analogous to those required when submitting to CRAN) to inform you, amongst other things, if your package can be installed without issues on a variety of operating systems!

-Again, the `usethis` packages function `use_github_action("check-standard")` will create the appropriate workflow YAML for you.
+Again, the `usethis` package has a function, `use_github_action("check-standard")`, that will create the appropriate workflow YAML for you.
 This workflow is analogous to the `devtools::check()` function you can run locally which checks your package using "all known best practices"

 ### Unit tests